WDWMousing

 When guests push the keys to the organ it plays “Grim Grinning Ghosts” while also shooting guests with a blast of mist.
 The organ is engraved with the name "Ravenscroft" which is a reference to Thurl Ravenscroft, he’s the lead voice of the singing busts in the mansion’s cemetery scene as they perform “Grim Grinning Ghosts”.

 Guests might recognize his voice from throughout the Disney Parks including, Buff the bison in the Country Bear Jamboree, and Fritz in Walt Disney’s Enchanted Tiki Room.
-The Organ is also identical to the one in the Ballroom scene. |

 In the 'dead' center of the new cemetery is the tombstone of Master Gracey.